Testing Services Information for Faculty

 - A remote assessment in which students have a large window for initial access (e.g., 24 hours), but the assessment itself must be completed within a smaller window of time that starts upon initial access (e.g., 90 minutes).
 Extended time accommodations will likely be needed.

-If you need support adjusting test settings in D2L to allow for extended time accommodations, refer to OAI's step-by-step tutorial.
+If you need support adjusting test settings in D2L to allow for extended time accommodations or multiple attempts, refer to OAI's step-by-step tutorial.

 Please also visit the DRC's Testing Accommodations page for more detailed information on providing testing accommodations.